 Crossing the culture

 Lucian Freud is one of the most remarkable artists of his generation.
-There have been numerous tributes to his life …
+There have been numerous tributes to his …

 Crossing the culture